 This is an excellent post by my client and expert Dr. Judy Tsafrir.
 There is a great need for further understanding the mental health impacts of toxic mold.
 If you suffer from the psychiatric symptoms of mold or have further questions regarding this topic please contact Dr. Judy from her website http://www.judytsafrirmd.

-Fireplaces and wood stoves can make you and your family sick.
-Children and the elderly are most at risk for respiratory distress.
-Improper venting, faulty flues and dampers can lead to increased lung damaging particulates containing hazardous soot particles.
+Fireplaces and wood stoves can consequently make you and your family sick.
+As a matter of fact, children and the elderly are most at risk for respiratory distress.
+For instance, improper venting, faulty flues and dampers can lead to increased lung damaging particulates containing hazardous soot particles.

-Enjoyed speaking and educating homeowners at the Homeowners Tradeshow Manchester on how poor air quality in your home can make you and your family sick.
-Understanding the healthiness of your home through independent testing will provide peace of mind and actionable results for healthy living.
+Above all we enjoyed speaking and educating homeowners at the Homeowners Tradeshow Manchester.
+We talked about how poor air quality in your home can as a result make you and your family sick.
+Understanding the healthiness of your home through independent testing will consequently provide peace of mind and actionable results for healthy living.

 Not in New Hampshire and many other states.
 As of January 1st 2016 it is illegal per NH Senate Bill 125 for someone to conduct both the remediation and testing in New Hampshire due to the inherent conflict of interest.
 Furthermore both the remediation company and testing company needs to obtain 3rd party certification.

-Most of us think of mold as being a problem that’s limited to obviously damp environments, such as basements and bathrooms; however, in reality, mold can grow anywhere in our homes.
+Most of us think of mold as being a problem that happens only in obviously damp environments.
+Such as basements and bathrooms; however, in reality, mold can grow anywhere in our homes.
 One of the most commonly overlooked areas where mold growth tends to occur is the attic.

 Thanks to the international media coverage of the water crisis in Flint, Michigan, the residents of towns and cities are beginning to realize that the need for regular water sampling is not limited to rural areas.

 For many people in very cold climates, having a working furnace is more than a luxury—it’s a life-preserving necessity.
-As useful as these appliances are, however, when not properly maintained, they can cause a range of health problems through contributing to indoor air pollution.
+As useful as these appliances are, however, without proper maintenance, they can cause a range of health problems through contributing to indoor air pollution.

 Airborne algae and cyanobacteria represent a considerable part of atmospheric bioaerosols.
 However, they are the most under-studied microorganisms in aerobiological studies.
-The most common airborne photosynthetic microorganisms are Cyanobacteria, found more often in tropical regions and Chlorophyta, mostly in temperate areas.
+The most common airborne photosynthetic microorganisms are Cyanobacteria, more often with a location in tropical regions and Chlorophyta, mostly in temperate areas.

-A new analysis of prior research found that household dust contains many chemicals that are emitted by everyday products creating toxic dust such as flame retardant clothing and vinyl flooring, according to the report published in Environmental Science & Technology.
+A new analysis of prior research found that household dust contains many chemicals that are emitted by everyday products and as a result creating toxic dust such as flame retardant clothing and vinyl flooring, according to the report published in Environmental Science & Technology.

-Over the past decade, bagless vacuum cleaners have overtaken their bagged vacuum counterparts in popularity owing to their power and convenience.
+Over the past decade, bagless vacuum cleaners have overtaken their bagged vacuum counterparts in popularity.
+That was owinh to their power and convenience.
+However, it’s important not to assume that bagless vacuum cleaners are always the better choice.

 Wearable technology is the new trend in the global market…